monsoonmaelstrom/book2/book2.md

 He sighs but nods in acquiescence.

 “How long have you known?”
-I ask rounding on Giorgi.
+I ask, rounding on Giorgi.

 He doesn’t ask what I’m referring to.
 He already knows.
 “I’ve suspected it since Leisch,” he says softly.
 “But I wasn’t sure until Lisette.”